aws-samples/drug-discovery-workflows/README.md

 To add a new module, fork the repository.
 There are three main components:

 * **Containers:** contains the required information/data to build Docker images for specific tasks
+* **Data:** contains links to parameters and other reference data used by workflow models
 * **Modules:** common packages, such as MSA search/unpacking data that multiple algorithms may use
 * **Workflows:** Specifc workflows, such as AlphaFold-Multimer that contain the `main.nf` script.